VMI Keydets football: Traditions

 After every point scored by The Keydets, the entire class of first-year Cadets (also known as Rats), runs down to the North end zone and does the same number of push-ups as the total number of points The Keydets have on the scoreboard.

 Rivalries

 The Citadel

-Arguably the school's biggest rival, The Citadel and VMI have played 76 times in a matchup known as the Military Classic of the South.
+Arguably the school's biggest rival, The Citadel and VMI have played 80 times in a matchup known as the Military Classic of the South.
 The teams first met in 1920, where VMI cruised to a 35–0 shutout win in Lynchburg.
-The most recent meeting occurred in 2021, when VMI prevailed 31-17, their second consecutive win in the Military Classic of the South.
-The Silver Shako (the trophy awarded to the winner) has rested in Lexington since 2019.
-Though the schools did not play in 2004 and from 2008 to 2010, the series is set to be played every year once again as VMI returned to the Southern Conference beginning in 2014.
+The most recent meeting occurred in 2024, when Citadel prevailed 13-10, their second consecutive win in the Military Classic of the South.
+The Silver Shako (the trophy awarded to the winner) remains in the possession of The Citadel.
+Though the schools did not play in 2004 and from 2008 to 2010, the series has resumed as VMI returned to the Southern Conference in 2014.
+The Citadel has the edge in the rivalry, with 45 wins, 33 losses, and two ties as of 2024.